cfjedimaster/raymondcamdendotcom/content/post/2016/10/24/ionic-example-slides.md

 &lt;&#x2F;ion-content&gt;
 </code></pre>

 In form, it's similar to the V1 version of app, but while V1 still had a mix of HTML and Ionic components, this is *nearly* 100% Ionic tag-based.
 The only non-Ionic component there is the button tag and even it uses an argument to flag it as being Ionic-controlled anyway.
-If you're still new to Angular 2 (like me!), you should pay special attention to the new syntax used to for event handling: `(click)="doSearch()"` and two way binding: `[(ngModel)]="search"`.
+If you're still new to Angular 2 (like me!), you should pay special attention to the new syntax used for event handling: `(click)="doSearch()"` and two way binding: `[(ngModel)]="search"`.
 Another tweak is to iteration.
-While V1 I had `ng-repeat`, I'm using `*ngFor` in V2.
+While V1 had `ng-repeat`, I'm using `*ngFor` in V2.
 All in all, the view here is simpler than my previous version.
 (But to be clear, the previous version did everything in one HTML file as it was so simple.
-I could have seperated out the view into it's own file.)
+I could have seperated out the view into its own file.)
 Now let's take a look at the code.
 First, the code for the view:

 <pre><code class="language-javascript">
 import { Component } from &#x27;@angular&#x2F;core&#x27;;